-Policy Level Trust/Statutory Ref No SF01 Approved by Directors Approved date 12 September 2023 Responsibility Performance Next review date Autumn 2024 Published location Trust Website Version number Date Issued Author Update Information 2.1 13 September 2023 JA
+Policy Level Trust/Statutory Ref No SF01

+Approved by Directors Approved date

+Responsibility Performance Next review date Autumn 2025

+Published location Trust Website

+Version number Date Issued Author Update Information

+2.2 28.08.24 JA РВ

-Pur pose of the policy 5
+Purp pose of the policy 5

 Statement of Intent 6

-Loc al contacts 8
+Loca al contacts Error!
+Bookmark no t defined.

-1. Procedures in recording and reporting for all staff at [Abstract] 10
+1. Procedures in recording and reporting for all staff at [Abstract] 11

-What to do if a child makes a disclosure to you 10
+What to do if a child makes a disclosure to you 11

-What to do if you have a concern about a child 11
+What to do if you have a concern about a child 12

-What to do if you discover that Female Genital Mutilation (FGM) has taken place or a p -
+What to do if you discover that Female Genital Mutilation (FGM) has taken place or a p •

 risk of FGM

 Creating a culture whereby children can learn in a safe environment

 What school staff should look out for

-2 Indicators of abuse and neglect

-3. Safeguarding issues

-Child-on-child abuse 19

-Sexual violence and sexual harassment

-Sharing nudes and semi-nudes 23

-Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE) 24

-Child Criminal Exploitation 24

-Child Sexual Exploitation 25

-Domestic abuse 28

-Female Genital Mutilation (FGM) 28

-Honour-based abuse 29

-Serious violence 29

-Mental Health and Wellbeing 29

-4. Prevent Duty 30

-Channel 30

-Protecting children from extremism 31

-4.14 Extremism 31

-4.15 Radicalisation 31

-4.16 Terrorism 31

-5. Children Absent from Education 34

-6. Online safety 35

-7. Groups of children who may be at risk of greater harm 37

-Children with special educational needs, disabilities or health issues 37

-Children who are lesbian, gay, bi or trans (LGBT) 37

-Children who need a social worker (Child in Need and Child Protection Plans) 37

-Elective Home Education (EHE) 38

-Looked after children and previously looked after children (Cared for Children) 38

-Private fostering 39

-8. Creating a Safer Culture 40

-Safer recruitment procedures 40

-Ongoing training 41

-Managing allegations and Low-Level Concerns 41
+2 Indicators of abuse and neglect 15

+3. Safeguarding issues 20

+Child-on-child abuse 20

+Sexual violence and sexual harassment 23

+Sharing nudes and semi-nudes 24

+Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE) 25

+Child Criminal Exploitation 25

+Child Sexual Exploitation

+Domestic abuse

+Female Genital Mutilation (FGM)

+Honour-based abuse

+Serious violence

+Mental Health and Wellbeing

+4. Prevent Duty

+Channel

+Protecting children from extremism

+4.14 Extremism

+4.15 Radicalisation

+4.16 Terrorism

+5. Children Absent from Education

+6. Online safety

+7. Groups of children who may be at risk of greater harm

+Children with special educational needs, disabilities or health issues

+Children who are lesbian, gay, bisexual or gender questioning (LGBT)

+Children who need a social worker (Child in Need and Child Protection Plans)

+Elective Home Education (EHE)

+Looked after children and previously looked after children (Cared for Children)

+Private fostering 40

+8. Creating a Safer Culture 41

+Safer recruitment procedures 41

+Ongoing training 42

+Managing allegations and Low-Level Concerns 42

 Concern or allegation that may meet the harm threshold.
-41
+42

-Concern or allegation that does not meet the harm threshold: low-level concern 41
+Concern or allegation that does not meet the harm threshold: low-level concern 43

-Safeguarding Monitoring 42
+Safeguarding Monitoring 43

-Use of school premises 42
+Use of school premises 43

-Physical contact and positive handling 42
+Physical contact and positive handling 43

-Supporting pupils with medical conditions 43
+Supporting pupils with medical conditions 44

-9. Role of the Designated Safeguarding Lead 44
+9. Role of the Designated Safeguarding Lead 45

-10. Whistleblowing and complaints 44
+10. Whistleblowing and complaints 45

-Appendix A 45
+Appendix A 47

-Roles and responsibilities of staff across the Trust - taken from Trust Central Policy 45
+Roles and responsibilities of staff across the Trust - taken from Trust Central Policy 47

 4.1The Board of Directors Error!
-Bookmark not def fined.
+Bookmark not defi ned.

-4.2Central Executive Team 46
+4.2Central Executive Team 48

-4.3Headteachers 47
+4.3Headteachers 49

-4.4Designated Safeguarding Lead 48
+4.4Designated Safeguarding Lead 50

-4.5Deputy Designated Safeguarding Lead 49
+4.5Deputy Designated Safeguarding Lead 51

-4.6All Staff 49
+4.6All Staff 51

-4.7Governing Bodies 50
+4.7Governing Bodies 51

-Allegations that meet the harm threshold 50
+Allegations that meet the harm threshold 52